Bucket Sort Algorithm (Java, Python, C/C++ Code Examples)

 b) 9

-Note: As 9 is a boundary element for the bucket[1], it needs to be appended in bucket[1] instead of appending in the same bucket of the previous element.
+Note: As 9 is a boundary element for bucket[1], it is appended to bucket[1] instead of being placed in the same bucket as the previous element.

 Bucket Sort Algorithm for Integer Elements

-After performing the operations for each element, the buckets will be as follows:
+After performing the operations for each element, the buckets look as follows:

 Bucket Sort Algorithm for Integer Elements

-Step 5) Now, each bucket will be sorted using insertion sort.
-The buckets after sorting-
+Step 5) Now, each bucket is sorted using insertion sort.
+The buckets after sorting:

 Bucket Sort Algorithm for Integer Elements

-Step 6) In the final step, the buckets will be concatenated into a single array.
-That array will be the sorted outcome of the input.
+Step 6) In the final step, the buckets are concatenated into a single array.
+That array is the sorted outcome of the input.

 Bucket Sort Algorithm for Integer Elements